 Want to be a National Merit Scholar?
 Here's what you need to do:

-The PSAT/NMSQT is the first step to becoming a National Merit Scholar.
-Aim for a high score by practicing, hiring a tutor, or cultivating good study habits.
+The PSAT/NMSQT is the first thing you need to do to become a National Merit Scholar.
+Try to get a high score by practicing, getting help from a tutor, and developing good study habits.

-Reach for the top 1% of test-takers in your state by striving to maintain academic excellence.
-Remember, each state has a unique cutoff for PSAT scores.
-These scores could change from year to year.
+Aim to be among the top 1% of test-takers in your state by working hard to maintain excellent academic record.
+Keep in mind that each state has its own minimum score requirement for the PSAT.
+These requirements can change from year to year.

 Types of National Merit Scholarships

 The National Merit Scholarship Program rewards half of the finalists, around 7,500 students, with scholarships which can help reduce college costs.
-While the scholarship awarded to about half of the finalists is only $2,500, being a finalist can open many doors to other scholarships when your child applies to college, which helps make higher education more accessible.
+While the amount awarded to about half of the finalists is only $2,500, being a finalist can open many doors to other scholarships when your child applies to college, which helps make higher education more affordable.

-National Merit Scholars can receive scholarships from three sources:
+National Merit Scholars can receive money from three sources:

 - National Merit Scholarship: $2,500

-- Corporate-sponsored Special Scholarships: one-time payment of $2,500 - $5,000; or renewable scholarships ranging from $1,000 - $10,000 per year.
-These scholarships are open to other students who participated in the competition but did not become finalists.
+- Corporate-sponsored Special Scholarships: a single payment of $2,500 - $5,000; or renewable scholarships ranging from $1,000 - $10,000 per year.
+These scholarships are open to other students who were not selected as finalists.